IABTechLab/uid2docs/api/v2/guides/dsp-guide.md

 ### How long should the DSP keep the opt-out list?
 At least for 30 days.

-### Is the UID of the user who has opted out encrypted when it is sent to the opt-out endpoint as an identity parameter?
+### Is the UID of an opted-out user sent to the opt-out endpoint in an encrypted form?

-No. It will be an unencrypted (raw) UID2.
+No. It is sent as an unencrypted (raw) UID2.

 ### What request type do  opt-outs use?